Code-Decoders/specter-defi-near/README.md

 ---

+### `Future Roadmap`
+We Planning to add the following features in the future,

+* Dynamic APY calculations with respect to demand and supply of Algos in the market.
+* Network token for lenders.
+* Collateral is taken from the borrowers to ensure the protection of lenders.

+---

-# That's all!! have a good day! :coffee:
+# That's all folks!! have a good day! :coffee: